Educational assessment: Placement, formative, summative, and diagnostic

-(4) Diagnostic assessment – At the end, diagnostic assessment focuses on the whole difficulties that occurred during the learning process.
+(4) Diagnostic assessment – At the end, the diagnostic assessment focuses on the whole difficulties that occurred during the learning process.

-Jay McTighe and Ken O'Connor proposed seven practices to effective learning.
-One of them is about showing the criteria of the evaluation before the test and another the importance of pre-assessment to know what the skill levels of a student are before giving instructions.
-Giving a lot of feedback and encouragements are other practices.
+Jay McTighe and Ken O'Connor proposed seven practices for effective learning.
+One of them is about showing the criteria of the evaluation before the test, and another is the importance of pre-assessment to know what the skill levels of a student are before giving instructions.
+Giving a lot of feedback and encouragement is another practice.

 Educational researcher Robert Stake explains the difference between formative and summative assessment with the following analogy:

 When the cook tastes the soup, that's formative.
 When the guests taste the soup, that's summative.

-Summative and formative assessment are often referred to in a learning context as assessment of learning and assessment for learning respectively.
-Assessment of learning is generally summative in nature and intended to measure learning outcomes and report those outcomes to students, parents and administrators.
-Assessment of learning mostly occurs at the conclusion of a class, course, semester or academic year while assessment for learning is generally formative in nature and is used by teachers to consider approaches to teaching and next steps for individual learners and the class.
+Summative and formative assessment are often referred to in a learning context as assessment of learning and assessment for learning, respectively.
+Assessment of learning is generally summative, intended to measure learning outcomes and report them to students, parents, and administrators.
+Assessment of learning mostly occurs at the conclusion of a class, course, semester, or academic year, while assessment for learning is generally formative and used by teachers to consider teaching approaches and next steps for individual learners and the class.

 A common form of formative assessment is diagnostic assessment.
-Diagnostic assessment measures a student's current knowledge and skills for the purpose of identifying a suitable program of learning.
-Self-assessment is a form of diagnostic assessment which involves students assessing themselves.
+Diagnostic assessment measures a student's current knowledge and skills to identify a suitable program of learning.
+Self-assessment is a form of diagnostic assessment in which students assess themselves.

 Forward-looking assessment asks those being assessed to consider themselves in hypothetical future situations.

-Performance-based assessment is similar to summative assessment, as it focuses on achievement.
+Performance-based assessment is similar to summative assessment in that it focuses on achievement.
 It is often aligned with the standards-based education reform and outcomes-based education movement.
-Though ideally, they are significantly different from a traditional multiple choice test, they are most commonly associated with standards-based assessment which use free-form responses to standard questions scored by human scorers on a standards-based scale, meeting, falling below or exceeding a performance standard rather than being ranked on a curve.
-A well-defined task is identified and students are asked to create, produce or do something often in settings that involve real-world application of knowledge and skills.
+Though ideally, they are significantly different from a traditional multiple choice test, they are most commonly associated with standards-based assessment, which uses free-form responses to standard questions scored by human scorers on a standards-based scale, meeting, falling below, or exceeding a performance standard rather than being ranked on a curve.
+A well-defined task is identified, and students are asked to create, produce, or do something often in settings that involve real-world application of knowledge and skills.
 Proficiency is demonstrated by providing an extended response.
 Performance formats are further classified into products and performances.
-The performance may result in a product, such as a painting, portfolio, paper or exhibition, or it may consist of a performance, such as a speech, athletic skill, musical recital or reading.
+The performance may result in a product, such as a painting, portfolio, paper, or exhibition, or it may consist of a performance, such as a speech, athletic skill, musical recital, or reading.